Spanish federation backs Del Bosque: secretary general

 ”Del Bosque has not presented his resignation and if he did we would ask him to carry on.

-“His family might convince him not to continue but we will not find anyone better,” Perez said.
+”His family might convince him not to continue but we will not find anyone better.

 “From the top to the bottom at the federation we are with Del Bosque.
 If we have the best why change?”